-Washington has considered minimum wage raises for years.
-With increases set to take effect in 2022, there may be some confusion for businesses.
+Washington, D.C. has considered minimum wage raises for years.
+With increases that took effect in 2022, there may be some confusion for businesses.
 That’s why we’ve compiled a guide to help those in the D.C. area understand the impact of recent and upcoming minimum wage changes.
 This way, you can plan ahead and strategize accordingly.

 What is the minimum wage in Washington?

-As a result of the Fair Shot Minimum Wage Amendment passed in 2016, the minimum hourly wage for non-tipped employees in Washington increased to $15.20 on July 1, 2021.
-The minimum wage for tipped employees increased to $5.05 per hour.
+The minimum hourly wage for non-tipped employees in Washington increased to $16.10 on July 1, 2022.
+The minimum wage for tipped employees increased to $5.35 per hour.
 However, if an employee’s hourly earnings with tips — based on a weekly average — do not equal D.C.’s full minimum wage, the employer must pay the difference.

 This increase applies to all individuals who work within the District of Columbia.
 A person is considered to work in the district when: